On-site in Melbourne, Australia

 You might also like to bring in some stills from your favourite films and we can use the scopes to analyse their tonal and colour composition.

 No need to worry if you've never used the software or graded anything before.
 We'll take it slow and start with the fundamentals.

 You should definitely purchase the Color Correction Handbook.
 Also see Blain Brown's Cinematography: Theory and Practice, for brilliant explanations of raw, log and setting exposure.
 For a discussion on the use of colour in film, see Patti Bellantoni's If It's Purple, Someone's Gonna Die.
 Finally, here's a selection of some movies and TV shows you might have missed.

 Check availability on the calendar and email me your dates.
-If you're a remote customer, please send me your preferred start time for your location.
 You may book consecutive, or non-consecutive days.
 I'll send you an invoice, which is due the day after you book.

-Price for the two day, 14 hour course is A$1120 (US$750).
+Price for the two day, 14 hour course is A$995.
 If you are visiting Melbourne and require accommodation, Quest Apartments are only 5 mins away.